collab-uniba/pynblint/README.md

 pip install pynblint
 ```

-After installation, we recommend exploring the command-line interface of the tool by running:
+After installation, we recommend exploring the command-line interface of the tool:

 ```bash
 pynblint --help